USC PA Pathways Mission

-The USC PA Pathways Program empowers individuals from marginalized, educationally, and economically disadvantaged backgrounds by providing resources, mentorship, and exposure to various healthcare careers.
-Through structured support from USC Primary Care PA students, the program fosters a sense of belonging and inclusion, equipping participants with the tools to thrive in their education and future healthcare professions.
+The USC PA Pathways Program brings together individuals interested and committed to addressing health equity and access for marginalized, educationally, and economically disadvantaged populations.
+The USC PA Pathways Program provides resources, mentorship, and exposure to various healthcare careers.
+The program fosters a sense of belonging and inclusion, equipping participants with the tools to thrive in their education and their future healthcare professions.

-Our program was established in 2014 under the guidance of Maria G. Maldonado, MPH, MPAP, PAC-C, Clinical Assistant Professor of Family Medicine, USC PA Pathways Recruitment Director, and National Health Service Corps Mentor.
+Our program was established in 2014 under the guidance of Maria G. Maldonado, MPH, MPAP, PA-C, EdD(c), Clinical Assistant Professor of Family Medicine, USC PA Pathways Recruitment Director, Assistant Dean for Community Partnerships and Workforce Development, Director for the Center for Gems and National Health Service Corps Mentor.
 Under her leadership, students from the Primary Care Physician Assistant Program at the Keck School of Medicine of USC volunteer their time to lead the USC PA Pathways Program.
-USC PA Pathways comprises eight branches that focus on educational sessions for students and parents.
+USC PA Pathways comprises ten branches that focus on educational sessions for students and parents.
 These sessions include expert panels and workshops that highlight the variety of careers in the medical field.

 Applications